A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Algorithms for computing Bell polynomials

 where all the terms except the first one are independent of $n$.
-This shows a reduction equivalent to an order of magnitude with respect to $n$ when the argument sequence $x$ has at least one zero sample initially.
+This shows a reduction equivalent to an order of magnitude with respect to $n$, when the argument sequence $x$ has at least one zero sample initially.
 This is significant when $n$ is large.
-It is now possible to present the generalized algorithm exploiting break-downs of both indexes which is most efficient.
-Suppose that $x$ is a sequence such that $x_n=0$ for $n \leq n_0$ where $n_0 \geq 0$.
-Then Bell polynomial $B_{n,k}(x)$ can be computed using the following algorithm